davidakennedy/davidakennedy.com/_src/posts/2010-01-11-why-chaos-can-make-a-storytelling-project-work.md

 ---
 title: Why Chaos Can Make a Storytelling Project Work
-description: Learn how to harness uncertainty with working on a big project.
+description: Learn how to harness uncertainty when working on a big project.
 featuredimg: true
 image: big-ben-1230998.jpg
 imgalt: Big Ben.